 It could also lead to other opportunities since your blog also serves as your portfolio.

 I came across a writing opportunity last week because of my blog.
 A startup company sent me an email last week asking me to write for them and I said yes as long as it’s part-time since I have a full-time gig already (plus this blog).
-It’s just so surreal to have landed a job even without applying and I’m so grateful for that opportunity.
+It’s just so surreal to have landed a short-term writing gig even without applying and I’m so grateful for that opportunity.

 How to Make Writing a Habit